Menu Close

 The Lord have mercy on your blighted soul.

 In 1994, I moved from Ohio to Texas to become the co-pastor of Community Baptist Church.
 You can read about my experiences at Community in the series titled I Am a Publican and a Heathen.
 Pat Horner, the founder of Community, was my fellow pastor.
 Joe Maldonado, a former member of Community, pastored nearby at Hillburn Drive Grace Baptist Church.
 Through Pat, I became friends with Joe.
 Tim Conway, a man who hailed from Michigan, was a fairly new member of Community.
 Tim, along with his fiancée Ruby, helped me start new churches in Floresville and Stockdale, Texas.
 I also encouraged Tim to start preaching.
-Tim is now the pastor of Community Baptist Church in San Antonio.
+Tim is now the pastor of Grace Community Church in San Antonio.

 tim conway